-Bloodgood Japanese Maple is a deciduous tree with a more or less rounded form.
+Sherwood Flame Japanese Maple is an open deciduous tree with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.